erikringsmuth/requirejs-router/readme.md

 - `router.config()` - Configure the router
 - `router.routes` - The routes
 - `router.loadCurrentRoute()` - Tells the router to load the module for the current route
-- `router.routeLoadedCallback(module, routeArguments)` - Called when RequireJS finishes loading a module for a route
+- `router.routeLoadedCallback(module, routeArguments)` - Called when the route's AMD module finishes loading
 - `router.routeArguments(route, url)` - Gets the path variables and query parameter values
 - `router.urlPath(url)` - Returns the hash path if it exists otherwise returns the normal path
 - `router.activeRoute` - A reference to the active route - ex: `{path: '/home', moduleId: 'home/homeView'}`